Re-live old memories and create new ones.

 No matter what year you graduated, coming back to Kingston will always hold special memories – and new surprises.
 While much of the historical city remains the same, Kingston continues to evolve.
 Its dynamic downtown, world-class waterfront, and historical attractions beckon visitors from around the world.
 Queen’s campus - nestled between it all – continues to expand and prosper while maintaining its close-knit community.
 Reconnect with the campus and city of your youth and discover just how much they’ve both grown up.

 Re-acquaint yourself with the campus and take an escorted tour.
 Tours leave Grant Hall during the Alumni Meet & Greet event.
 See the Homecoming Weekend Event Calendar for more details.

-To arrange a tour at a different time almost any day of the year, please contact the Campus Tours team in the Registrar’s Office.
+To arrange a tour at a different time almost any day of the year, please contact the Campus Tours team in the Registrar’s Office or enjoy a self-guided tour of campus.

 Many buildings are hosting Open Houses over the weekend - check out the Homecoming Events Calendar for the most up to date times and information.
 The following key venues are always open to the public: